Glenn Yates Jr.

 Glennie Yates Jr. (September 7, 1927 - January 26, 2022) was an American politician and architect.

+Biography

 Yates was born in Walnut Ridge, Arkansas.
-He moved with his family to Virginia Beach, Virginia during World War II.
+He moved with his family to Virginia Beach, Virginia, during World War II.
 He served in the United States Merchant Marines for two years.
 Yates then went to University of Virginia, University of Pennsylvania, and Pratt Institute.
 Yates served in the Virginia House of Delegates from 1966 until 1972.
 Yates lived in Portsmouth, Virginia, with his wife and family and was an architect.